By Bruno A. Cayoun, DPsych, MiCBT Institute, Hobart Australia.

-In its traditional context, mindfulness is taught carefully across four domains of experience: mindfulness of the body (kayanupassana), mindfulness of body sensations (vedananupassana), mindfulness of mental states (such as emotions; cittanupassana), and mindfulness of mental content (thoughts, images and so on; dhammanupassana) (Analayo, 2003; Hart, 1987).
+In its traditional context, mindfulness is taught across four domains of experience: mindfulness of the body (kayanupassana), mindfulness of body sensations (vedananupassana), mindfulness of mental states (such as emotions; cittanupassana), and mindfulness of mental content (thoughts, images and so on; dhammanupassana) (Analayo, 2003; Hart, 1987).
 It should not be limited to the breath, as it often is in the West, and the main purpose is to investigate the omnipresent reality of impermanence at these four experiential dimensions.
 The result is increased cognitive flexibility (Cayoun, 2011), reflected by a progressive detachment from the notion of a permanent self, which in turn creates a sense that we can change if we so choose (Cayoun, 2015).

 Accordingly, paying attention in a way that allows craving, aversion or identification with the experience to proliferate is clearly not mindfulness (Brewer et al., 2011).
 It may be paying attention to the present moment, but not in a way that frees us from emotional suffering.
-This is not to say that paying simple attention to what we do, think or feel is not useful.
+This is not to say that paying attention to what we do, think or feel is not useful.
 On the contrary, attentiveness is a central vehicle for mindfulness, and it might be relaxing as we distract our minds from aversive experiences.
 However, attention is only the mental effort component of mindfulness.

 Awareness is the recognition aspect of mindfulness.
-It simply crystallises the information brought about by attention to mind.
+It crystallises the information brought about by attention to the mind.
 It is the knowing part of mindfulness.
 However, it is limited to the phenomenon attended to and lacks what is conducive to wisdom.
-By themselves, attention and awareness lack objectivity and detachment because they do not tap brain memory networks associated with existing understanding of impermanence and the consequent insubstantiality of one’s sense of self.
-We can be attentive to the breath and aware that it is becoming rapid and shallow, while worrying about a possible emerging of a panic attack or traumatic memory, failing to hold in mind the impermanent and insubstantial nature of the experience.
-In other words, we may be attentive and aware of our experience in the present moment and yet unable to reduce suffering, and compelled to react in the way conditioned by past experiences.
-While attentive and aware in the present moment, we still live in the past.
+By themselves, attention and awareness lack objectivity and detachment because they do not tap brain memory networks associated with the existing understanding of impermanence and the consequent insubstantiality of one’s sense of self.
+We can be attentive to the breath and aware that it is becoming rapid and shallow, while worrying about the possible onset of a panic attack or traumatic memory, failing to hold in mind the impermanent and insubstantial nature of the experience.
+In other words, we may be attentive and aware of our experience in the present moment and yet unable to reduce suffering, compelled to react in the way conditioned by past experiences.
+While attentive and aware in the present moment, we are still in the past.
 This is markedly different to a mindful mental state.

 In contrast, mindfulness requires a selfless observation of phenomena that is free from value-based evaluation and is accompanied by equanimity, which is “an even-minded mental state or dispositional tendency toward all experiences or objects, regardless of their affective valence (pleasant, unpleasant or neutral) or source” (Desbordes et al., 2015, p.
 357).
 An equanimous mind is unperturbed by the experience it perceives.
-Accordingly, it is inaccurate and misleading to use the term mindfulness to describe what is simply focused attention, irrespective of whether attention is directed to the breath or body sensations and their feeling tone.
+Accordingly, it is inaccurate and misleading to use the term mindfulness to describe focused attention, irrespective of whether attention is directed to the breath or body sensations and their feeling tone.